Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 	- Operations: Sales, Marketing, PR, Logistics, Events, Asset Management, Investment, Strategy, Aquisition, Analytics, Facillitation
 	- Coordination Task: Communications
 	- Resourcing: Fundraising, Economics, Legal, Administration,

-## Proposed Budget and Compensation Structure

-%%
-Regen Foundation can fund this work through any combination of the following:
--   A REGEN token grant
--   A Community Staking DAO grant (500k locked REGEN tokens) to fund the establishment of a Tokenomics DAO
--   A token delegation (of REGEN, or potentially of ATOM and OSMO as well)

-RND, Inc. can fund this work through a combination of:
--   Token grants with 1 year lock up of up to 200k REGEN
--   $25k USD cash payment
--   Token delegations
-%%

 ## References / Bibliography
 - [Regen Registry Guide](https://library.regen.network/v/regen-registry-program-guide/regen-registry-overview/structure)